claireramming/Springboard-Mini-Projects/ultimate_challenge/README.md

 	dtypes: bool(1), float64(6), int64(1), object(4)
 	memory usage: 4.2+ MB

-Looks likere there are null values in 3 of the columns.
+From the infoo output, we can see there are null values in 3 of the columns.
 We will look at those a bit later.
 For now let's get a classification column.
 I updated the last_trip_date column to be a datetime object and found the most recent date in the column then subtracted thirty days from it and called it _lastday_.
 A rider is considered retained if they had a ride after lastday.

 	lastday = riders.last_trip_date.max() - pd.Timedelta('30 days')
 	riders['retained'] = riders.last_trip_date > lastday